beameio/beame-sdk/README.md

 ## Steps to use Beame.io

 At each of the following steps you are provided with a hostname under Beame's domain and a matching publically trusted x509 certificate.
+The keys for the certificates are generated locally on your computer and do not leave it (unless you specifically do it).

 1. Register as a *developer*
-1. Create an *atom* (roughly an application) under the *developer*.
+1. Create an *atom* (roughly an application) under the *developer*
-1. Create an *edge client* (roughly a server) under the *atom*.
+1. Create an *edge client* (roughly a server) under the *atom*

 At this point you can proceed with one of the following usages: